yanganto/ssi/README.md

   - `trie-root` - a root calculated entirely in-memory

+### hash of trie
+  - the hash root of extrinsic can be caluculate by `extrinsics_root` and `extrinsics_data_root` in system frame
+  - the state trie root hash and extrinsics root hash are in block header
+  - the block header is handled in the client modules

 ### Conclusion
 To get things in the db and by pass the RPC, following parameters are needed:
-- state trie root hash
+- state trie root hash, extrinsics root hash
 - NibbleSlice struct, which is maded from key

 ## DB Sample